jyj5558/theta/README.md

 #################################
 #################################
-Further QC of bam dataset based upon coverage-SHOULD WE ADD THIS?
-I do not know where the quantile_thresholds.R file is
+Further QC of bam dataset based upon coverage-SHOULD WE ADD THIS? where is:qc_bams.sh & quantile_thresholds.R ?
-- qc_bams.sh & quantile_thresholds.R

 Add KING statistics
 Add PCA